From the Editor – Summer 2022

 Expanding MOC/CC to Your RSS Activities

-By Sahar Pastel-Daneshgar and Richard Wiggins, MD This article discusses an academic experience, tips and tricks for expanding or getting started with MOC/CC Part 2 credits especially into RSS.
-About us.
-The University of Utah Continuing Medical Education (UUCME) Office…
+This article discusses an academic experience, tips and tricks for expanding or getting started with MOC/CC Part 2 credits especially into RSS.
+Lessons for CPD Practice: 1) Communication.
+Help providers understand MOC/CC, and that it is required of board-certified providers…

 PUBLICATIONS & SCHOLARSHIP